Trump answered questions for more than 7 hours in New York fraud lawsuit

 “This civil case is ridiculous, just like all of the other Election Interference cases being brought against me,” Trump said in a Truth Social post.
 “If I had a fair judge, this case would have never happened.
 MAGA!”

-Elsewhere, Trump faces a number of other criminal investigations, including one in New York and two in Washington D.C., looking into Trump’s role in the Jan.
-6 insurrection and his handling of classified documents, and one in Georgia investigating his alleged attempts to overturn the 2020 election in that state.
+Elsewhere, Trump faces a number of other criminal investigations, including one in New York, two in Washington, D.C., looking into Trump’s role in the Jan.
+6 insurrection and his handling of classified documents, and one in Georgia investigating his alleged attempts to overturn the 2020 election in the state.